 Officers said three other victims, ages 16, 19 and 22, had also been shot.

 Joubert was also charged with shooting into an occupied property.
+In court on Thursday, prosecutors said they would not seek the death penalty against him.

 Channel 9 could see lots of people outside the complex shortly after the shots were fired, most of them in their late teens and early 20s.